Skip to content

 Real-Life Examples of Deemed Rate Savings

-Switching off deemed electricity rates can lead to significant savings.
+Switching off deemed electricity tariff can lead to significant savings.
 Let’s explore a few real life examples of how businesses and households have benefited from moving to fixed or standard tariffs.

 Example 1: Small Business Savings